-Practice exiting trades at break-even, using a one-tick target, a two or three tick soft stop (mental stop) and a 6 tick hard stop.
+Practice exiting trades using a one-tick target, a two or three tick soft stop (mental stop) and a 6 tick hard stop.
 Never allow the market to hit your hard stop.
 Exit by moving your target towards your hard stop, not by moving your hard stop towards your target.
 With time, all of this must become a reflex.
 You won’t always be able to keep your losses down to 2 ticks, but only on rare occasions should you find yourself letting the market hit your hard stop.
 (Rarely means only about once every 50-100 trades after you get the hang of it.)

 Although your entries won’t be good enough in the beginning to make a profit trading these tight soft stops, your entries will gradually improve until you turn the corner and become profitable.

 Learn exits and entries separately.
 Don’t let the one influence the other.